 Countries around the world are unique in every aspect.
-The differences in the belief, norms, populations, and location are some of the diversities which every country have.
+The differences in belief, norms, populations, and location are some of the diversities which every country has.
 Some countries have their own way of showing that they are unique from other countries and ethnicity.
 Take a look at Morocco’s interesting facts and be amazed at how this country shows its uniqueness.

-Morocco is one of the North African countries.
+Morocco is one the North African countries.
 It is also called Al-Maghreb.
 Morocco’s capital city is Rabat which has an estimated population of 32.6 million.
 The kingdom has a land area of 710, 850 square kilometers or an area of 274, 461 square miles.
 Its major languages are Arabic, Berber, French, and Spanish.
 Since the kingdom is near Spain, most of the locals in the north speak Spanish.
 Moroccan’s life expectancy is 75 years old for men and 80 years old for women.
 Its country’s currency is Dirham, and the country’s leader is King Mohammed VI.
 He became a monarch in the year 1999 after his late father King Hassan II.

 Table of contents: